DIRECTIONS

 Arriving in Rome by Plane.

-Rome’s main airport, (Fiumicino Airport), also known as Leonardo da Vinci Airport, is Italy’s largest.
+Rome’s main airport, (Fiumicino Airport, airport code FCO), also known as Leonardo da Vinci Airport, is Italy’s largest.
 It is 16 miles from Rome’s city center and one does not have to go anywhere near the busy traffic of the city to be on your way to my home.
 From the airport, it is a 2-hour and 15-minute car trip to the house.
 I recommend that you consider renting my 2023 Fiat 500x 4-door, manual transmission car to use during your stay.
-My charge for this is $600 per week as compared to $1000+ per week you would pay at the airport, and, if you do rent my car, you and your party can be picked up and later returned to the airport by either myself or my property manager, Davide in San Venanzo, who speaks English.
+My charge for this is $500 per week as compared to $1000+ per week you would pay at the airport, and, if you do rent my car, you and your party can be picked up and later returned to the airport by either myself or my property manager, Davide in San Venanzo, who speaks English.

 The TOTAL cost for BOTH of those roundtrips is $600, well worth it, especially after a long flight.
 In Italy, the car is insured, so, anyone I approve can drive my car and be insured.
 Being picked up and returned also saves you from having to go to the car rental section of the airport, wait an hour+ at the desk, then having to drive 2.5 hours to my home.
 Later, when returning to the airport, it saves you the stress of having to go 2 hours earlier than you normally would, to return the rental car which you better have topped off with gas to avoid a substantial penalty.
-If you are just 2-3 people with your luggage, Davide or I will pick you up and return you in my car.
-More than 3 people (and their luggage) will require a larger car or van.
+If you are just 3-4 people with your luggage, Davide or I will pick you up and return you in my car.
+More than 4 people (and their luggage) will require a larger car or van, the extra cost of which I will absorb.
 The $600 R/T fee, however, remains the same no matter which vehicle is required.
 Also, very convenient, is the fact that Google maps on your phone will interface with my car and the routes you choose will be displayed on the dashboard screen.
 I also keep a Garmin GPS unit at the house for your use, (no extra charge) if you wish.
 It has, saved in it, about 20 cool places to visit as well as some restaurants, It provides extra peace of mind and saves time when driving – and – no matter where you might be at the end of your day, you just press “Roberts House” and the route back to my house will display.

 A Few Words about Driving in Italy: